AlekseyChudov/audisp-graylog/messages_format.rst

 Messages format
 ===============

-This document details the message format for audisp-json, and lists the possible messages.
+This document details the message format for audisp-graylog, and lists the possible messages.

 How, Why, What